cardano-foundation/CIPs/CPS-0010/README.md

 All management of UTxOs is placed on dApps side.
 No-data wallets can use multiple addresses, but they do not allow to query for available UTxOs and do not indicate which of the addresses are actually used on-chain.

-This design ensures that they can function without a query layer and thus without runtime infrastructure needed.
+These wallets may even rely on dApps to derive addresses, by sharing the root public key.

 ![diagram showing wallet and dApp architecture for no-data wallets](./no-data-wallet.drawio.png)

-- Could just share root public key -> so dApp discovers addresses
-- All wallets! - the most inclusive.
-Is interesting for future applications.

-TBD:

-- Embedded wallets?
-- script wallets?
-- Can be just a library?
+This design ensures that wallets can function without a query layer and thus without runtime infrastructure needed.

 ##### Own-data wallets